Adobe Experience Platform Identity Graph is the Foundation for the Unified Profile

 The Adobe Experience Platform values our partners and ecosystem.
 As a platform service, we will introduce support for third-party graphs from companies like LiveRamp, Drawbridge, and TapAd.
 This will enable our customers to choose from graphs that are best for their needs.
 This is our natural progression towards building a thriving ecosystem.

 We will be open sourcing the InstaGraph SDK and will announce it on the Adobe Tech Blog when it is ready.

-Join us at our main event of the year, Adobe Summit in Las Vegas from March 26–28, by registering here.
+Sign up here for news from AEP.
 Also, join us for local events to learn more about the Adobe Experience Platform at our meetups.